docker-hy/docker-hy.github.io/docs/faq.md

 ## When and how can I get my credits?

 You can get your credits after submitting enough exercises.
-First, complete the exercises as instructed in part 0.
+First, complete the exercises as instructed in [getting started](/getting-started).
 Then let us know through the exercise submission system that you are ready with the course.

 ## Do I get a certificate after completing the course?